CASCOM sends 8,000 AIT Soldiers home for the holidays

+FORT LEE, Va. – Looking forward to seeing family and eating good food was the sentiment of many Soldiers as they headed home for the holidays Dec.
+17-20 from U.S. Army Combined Arms Support Command advanced individual training schools at Fort Lee, Fort Jackson, South Carolina, Fort Leonard Wood, Missouri, Fort Eustis, Virginia, and Fort Gordon, Georgia.

-The daughter of a U.S. Army Quartermaster School Advanced Individual Training Soldier runs to greet her Soldier father Dec.
-18 at the POV control node on Fort Lee, Va.
-Fort Lee-based trainees have the option to leave AIT for the two-week holiday period, providing an opportunity to reconnect Soldiers with their families and to share their Army story with the public and their communities.
-(U.S. Army photo by Dani Johnson)
+CASCOM continues its annual holiday tradition of pausing AIT during the holiday season.
+The trainees have the option to leave AIT for the two-week holiday period, providing an opportunity to reconnect Soldiers with their families and to share their Army story with the public and their communities.

+“Each of the five CASCOM schools – Quartermaster School, Ordnance School, Transportation School and Army Sustainment University, mainly at Fort Lee, and the Soldier Support Institute, Fort Jackson, provide a movement plan covering check-in locations at local rail and bus stations and airports,” said Danielle Duncan, CASCOM G3/5/7 Holiday Block Leave project officer.
+“The CASCOM schools at Forts Eustis, Gordon and Leonard Wood join with other Army AIT schools for movement plans, but we track all of the Sustainment Soldiers departing.”

+More than 40,000 Soldiers from across the U.S., including approximately 8,000 from CASCOM schools at all training locations, take to the air and roads this holiday season to reconnect with their families and friends.

 |Date Taken: